Should I add jQuery to my Angular application? 🤷♂️

 So here's the kicker.

-While some jQuery functionality might be helpful in an Angular application, it is not best practice to query and manipulate the DOM from inside Angular components.
+While some jQuery functionality might be helpful in an Angular application, it is not considered a best practice to query and manipulate the DOM from inside Angular components.

 But why you say?